Kannon Shanmugam leads Williams & Connolly’s Supreme Court and appellate litigation practice.

-Mr. Shanmugam has argued 14 cases before the Supreme Court—recently breaking Edward Bennett Williams' 37-year-old record for the most by a lawyer in the firm's history.
+Mr. Shanmugam has argued 14 cases before the Supreme Court—recently breaking Edward Bennett Williams' record for the most by a lawyer in the firm's history.
 He has been recognized by numerous publications as one of the nation’s leading Supreme Court and appellate advocates.
 In a recent profile, The National Law Journal praised Mr. Shanmugam for his “confident manner and elegant elocution” before the Court.
-In listing him as a notable appellate practitioner, Chambers USA described him as an “extraordinary advocate” who is “recommended by clients for his fresh perspective and energetic approach.”
+In ranking him as a notable appellate practitioner, Chambers USA described him as an “extraordinary advocate” who is “recommended by clients for his fresh perspective and energetic approach.”